mvolkmann/blog/src/terminal-tips.md

 find . -type f -name '*.js' -exec grep 'some text' {} \;
 ```

-When using Warp, its "A.I.
-Command Search" feature
+When using {% aTargetBlank "https://app.warp.dev/referral/24D6GX", "Warp" %},
-can be used to build the command.
+its "A.I.
+Command Search" feature can be used to build the command.
 Press the # key and enter a phrase like
 "find all js files containing some text".
 This suggests the command